Site Map enter code:

 Benefit increase slowed somewhat in the 1960s, reaching 3.2 percent in 1971.
 Costs increased again in the early 1970s before peaking at 4.81 percent in 1983.

 Social Security benefits as a percent of GDP slowly declined for the rest of the 1980s, 1990s and 2000s down to a low of 4.0 percent of GDP in 2005.
 But the Great Recession o 2007-09 bumped Social Security up to 4.72 percent of GDP in 2010.
 Social Security spending has been just under 5 percent GDP since 2013.
+In 2025 Social Security spending was 5.14 percent GDP.

 Social Security Disability Insurance Growth